masterLazy/mLib/README.md

 Note: The earlier introducions (including release introductions) are Chinese.
 The new ones will be English.

-Now it's including the following sub-lib：
+Now it's including the following sub-libs：
 ## 1. mFunction
 Many small and useful functions are here.
 ## 2. mGraphics.h